wasted/netflow/README.md

 Now create a Redis Set **senders** and populate it with **10.0.0.1/1337** or whatever your sender might be.
 Feel free to add multiple!

+Remember that **Port 0** will disable Port-checking for that particular host!

 ```
 sadd senders 10.0.0.1/1337
+sadd senders 10.0.0.2/0
 ```

 Now add the networks you would like to monitor from that sender. **Of course we also support IPv6!**